JinaLeejnl/AlignX/README.md

 | **Dimension** | The 90 self-defined preference dimensions | Safety | Helpfulness / Honesty / Instruction-Following / Truthfulness | Helpfulness / Correctness / Coherence / Complexity / Verbosity |
 | **#Examples** | 1,225,988 | 10,714 | 11,629 / 16,809 / 36,169 / 7,219 | 2,255 / 144 / 26 / 33 / 636 |

-# :gear: Alignment Method - AlignXpert
+# :gear: Alignment Methods - AlignXpert

 We implement In-Context Alignment (ICA) and Preference-Bridged Alignment (PBA) based on Llama-3.1-8B-Instruct.
 We train the model using the 7% subset (91,918 samples) and the full dataset (1,311,622 samples), respectively.
 The experimental results are shown in the table below, where our model significantly outperforms the baselines.